What is Tribometer?

 Since tribological problems are present in almost any field of engineering, a wide range of tribometers are in use to mimic all kinds of situations encountered in the real life applications as listed below.
 Despite the widespread availability of commercial tribometers, researchers continue designing specific tribometers.
 This is needed to provide certain testing conditions, specific component simulations, or specimen dimensions that are not readily available.

-Classification and types of tribometers
+Types of tribometers

 On this page we collected the following most common types of tribometers: